-The US, Canada and Mexico are currently involved in talks to renegotiate the North American Free Trade Agreement (NAFTA).
-NAFTA currently prohibits government intervention in the normal operation of the North American energy market, whether in the form of price discrimination through the imposition of export taxes or the direct disruption of supply channels.
-In addition, NAFTA ensures that North American customers have equal access to oil produced in either country, ensuring a broad demand base for oil and natural gas.
-It is uncertain whether the outcome of NAFTA renegotiations will result in material changes to the terms of NAFTA, and what effects those changes may have on the Corporation.
+The US, Canada and Mexico have concluded negotiations on replacing the North American Free Trade Agreement (NAFTA) with the new Canada-United States-Mexico Agreement (CUSMA).
+CUSMA preserves many of the key elements of NAFTA, including the prohibition on government intervention in the normal operation of the North American energy market, whether in the form of price discrimination through the imposition of export taxes or the direct disruption of supply channels.
+In addition, CUSMA ensures that North American customers have equal access to oil produced in either country, ensuring a broad demand base for oil and natural gas.
+While Canada, the United States and Mexico have signed CUSMA, it has yet to be formally ratified and implemented.
+Recent elections in the United States have cast some uncertainty as to whether the CUSMA as currently drafted will be ratified.
+As such, it is uncertain whether the outcome of NAFTA renegotiations will result in material changes to the terms of NAFTA, and what effects those changes may have on the Corporation.